 So again, what does this have to do with digital marketing?
 In the cases, i.e. banana peeling, where there is buy-in or an experiential shift, change can be easier.
 But in the cases where you didn’t even know change was needed, you have to learn how to make it happen.

 Are you ready to make a change?
-You always want to be two steps ahead in this ever changing world of digital marketing and the best way to do that is to find ways to continually challenge yourself to change.
+You always want to be two steps ahead in this ever-changing world of digital marketing and the best way to do that is to find ways to continually challenge yourself to change.
 It doesn’t have to be just at work either.
 Try to eat dinner or brush your teeth with your left hand.
-Walk backwards from your kitchen to your living room.
+Walk backward from your kitchen to your living room.
 Force your brain to do things it’s not used to every day.

 Oh and one last thing about peeling bananas: those stringy things that sometimes come off the peel and stick to banana happens less frequently when you peel them from the top.
 So next time you pick up a banana and you go to eat it the same way you have been eating it for years, flip it over and give it a shot, you might be pleasantly surprised at how you can change.